etpalmer63/WhatsUpDoc/index.rst

 * Add links to example documentation.
 * Summarize thoughts on some their Youtube tutorials.
 * User-Developer differences.
+* Automated dates for last time code was updated and last time documentation was updated.
+Also, graphical representation?

 Indices and tables
 ==================